SantasLair/webstar/README.md

 ## **Webstar-Simplified**
 TLDR: A built-in class exists that does most of what we need to do: WebWebRTCMultiplayerPeer.
 This class handles mesh and star topologies, and integrates with the multiplayer API.
 Signaling is not automatic.
 Using this class I have created webstar-simplified POC to serve as a testbed prior to codifying it into an add-on.
 It current works with the signaling server and estabishes a single client-server WebRTC connect.

+Try the very ugly but functional demo here: https://damon-ellerbee.itch.io/test

 ### What I plan to do next:
-- Finish the basic POC to be a little more polished and full-featured
+[X] Finish the basic POC (done, deployed to itch.io, works but ugly)
 - Convert to addon with the goal "it just works" feeling
 - Cleanup to remove old dev addon and now-useless tests
 - Easy switch between star or mesh topology